 The traditional music played by the Irish came to the country with the Celts 2,000 years ago.
 The Celts were influenced by the music of the East (which is why you may think you hear some resemblance of an Irish tune being played at Canal Street station) and it’s believed that the traditional Irish harp may in fact have originated in Egypt.

 The harp was the most popular instrument in ancient times with harpists employed to play for chieftains and to create music for nobles.
 This was until the Flight of the Earls in 1607 when native Irish chieftains fled the land under threat from invaders.
 With the flight of their patrons to mainland Europe, the harpists were left to travel the country and play where they could.

 It wasn’t until 1762 that tunes were officially written down for the first time and collectors began to travel the country compiling music that can still be viewed today.
 The tradition of collecting our music continues today in the Irish Traditional Music Archive in Dublin, the largest collection of traditional and folk music in the world.

 As can be seen at events at Fleadh Cheoil, traditional music has traveled much farther than the 32 counties of Ireland.
-Our music has traveled all of the world with thanks to our long history of emigration.
+Our music has traveled all of the world thanks to our long history of emigration.
 It was during the time of the famine that vast numbers of Irish moved to the States, bringing their music with them.

 Traditional music saw a revival, especially in the States, in the 1920s when recordings of traditional music were taken for the first time and made available to the Irish living abroad.
 The fiddle player Michael Coleman was one such player whose recordings in New York were to influence fiddle-players in the States and in Ireland for many years to come.